capocasa/pharao/README.md

 """
 ```

 Run in production
 -----------------

-The easiest way and most secure way tto run pharao on a Linux web server is with systemd.
-You can get an isolated system with its own user by creating this file:
+The easiest way and most secure way to run pharao on a Linux web server is with systemd.
+You can get an isolated system with its own user by creating the file below. systemd will create an isolated state directory in /var/lib/pharao for you, so if you open a database "foo.db" it will go into /var/lib/pharao/foo.db and be accessible only by the pharao user.

-This is of course also system administration work, but the advantage is that you only have to do it once to have any number of pharao applications.

 ```
 # /etc/systemd/system/pharao.service
 [Unit]
-Description=frueh
+Description=pharao
 After=network.target httpd.service
 Wants=network-online.target

 [Service]
 DynamicUser=True
-ExecStart=frueh
+ExecStart=pharao
 Restart=always
 NoNewPrivileges=yes
 PrivateDevices=yes
 PrivateTmp=yes
 ProtectHome=yes
 ProtectSystem=full
-Environment=FRUEH_MAIL_FROM=carlo@capocasa.net
-Environment=FRUEH_MAIL_TO=carlo@capocasa.net
-StateDirectory=frueh
-WorkingDirectory=%S/frueh
+Environment=PHARAO_WWW_ROOT=/var/www
+Environment=PHARAO_LOG_LEVEL=INFO
+StateDirectory=pharao
+WorkingDirectory=%S/pharao

 [Install]
 WantedBy=multi-user.target